1000 Ways to Start a Business With $1,000 or Less

 I’ve just released the updated edition of my first book, The Well-Fed Writer (originally an award-winning Book-of-the-Month club selection) - a heavily updated combination of that first book and its 2004 companion, TWFW: Back For Seconds.

 The book has won four awards and is considered a how-to “standard” in the field.”

-73. Order Taking and Fulfillment for Small Direct Marketers - Thanks to John Schulte for business ideas #69-73 (see #45 for more from John)
+73. Do order-taking and fulfillment for small direct marketers.
+Thanks to John Schulte for business ideas #69-73 (see #45 for more from John)

 “So many folks think they need tons of money and capital to start a business.
 I don't.

-I started Broadway Bodies in nov 2008 - the fun way to workout - with $700.
+I started Broadway Bodies in November 2008 ("the fun way to work out") with $700.
 Broadway Bodies is a dance workout class choreographed to show tunes, movie musicals, and pop videos.
 To start, we needed a flyer, a facebook page, a website, and sweat equity.

-My first thought was in order to get people to come to class - we needed a website - websites are 1,000s of dollars or you can make one on your own or you can find a student to do it for you.
-Our first site was $350 to get up and running - we have since added bells and whistles.
-We need a graphic designer - you can find those on fiverr or i hired a guy for $50 to design our logo. found in a networking directory. next - we needed flyers and cards - vistaprint - cheap easy and fast. etcÂ.
+My first thought was that in order to get people to come to class, we needed a website.
+Websites are 1,000s of dollars or you can make one on your own or you can find a student to do it for you.
+Our first site was $350 to get up and running; we have since added bells and whistles.
+We needed a graphic designer: you can find those on fiverr, or I hired a guy for $50 to design our logo (found in a networking directory).
+Next we needed flyers and cards: Vistaprint, cheap, easy, and fast. etcÂ.

 “You can start a virtual assistant business for less than $1,000 if you already have a computer.
 In general, here’s what you’ll need to get started (Prices are estimated):